findify/react-bundle/README.md

 The second element is a widget ready state: `true` or `false`.
 You can use this state to show and hide placeholders while findify is still rendering.
 ​
 The third element of an array is an error state: `true` or `false`.
 It will return `true` if there are errors or if there are no items returned in response.

-​
+The fourth element of an array is an string representation of the error ​
 ### Props
 ​